 Japan’s employment laws heavily favor employees, so it’s essential to understand every regulation to stay compliant.
-And, because firing employees in Japan can be incredibly challenging, the initial hiring process becomes even more critical.
+And, because firing employees in Japan can be incredibly challenging, the initial recruiting and hiring process becomes even more critical.

 How to Hire Employees in Japan